justinveiner/FixNCleanProject/Fix_N_Clean_Readme.txt

     NOTE: The data for both files must be in 'Sheet1'.

+ 2. Both the volunteer and client Excel spreadsheets MUST be in the exact same folder as 'Fix_N_Clean.exe'.

- 2. In your Gmail account settings "Allow less secure apps" must be enabled to send emails using this program.
+ 3. In your Gmail account settings "Allow less secure apps" must be enabled to send emails using this program.